Jamalam360/pinguino/docs/user-utility.md

 - `/help`
     - Returns a link to this documentation.
 - `/bugs`
-    - Returns a link to the bot's issue tracker
+    - Returns a link to the bots issue tracker
 - `/shorten-link`
     - Shortens a link using [link.jamalam.tech](https://link.jamalam.tech)
 - `/paste`